-Field Trips for Madrid, Spain
+Field trips for Madrid, Spain

 We highly recommend students participate in the following organized field trips, which are included in your program fees.
 Some trips may be mandatory for specific classes and will be led by the Resident Director, instructors, or International Office staff.
 These excursions generally take place on Fridays/Saturdays or Saturdays/weekends.